next-theme/theme-next-docs/source/docs/advanced-settings/custom-files.md

 {% note info %}
 In fact, Gemini scheme is just fork of Pisces scheme with some style improvements.
 Therefore, almost all part of variables from Pisces scheme are imported to Gemini scheme too.
-So, if you want to add any variables or styles to both Pisces and Gemini schemes, need to edit values just in Pisces scheme.
+So, the changes of these variables or styles will be applied to both Pisces and Gemini schemes.
 {% endnote %}
 <!-- endtab -->
 {% endtabs %}